mitmath/1806/summaries.md

 [Solutions to PSET 2](http://nbviewer.jupyter.org/github/stevengj/1806/blob/master/psets/Pset2%20Solutions.ipynb)

+## Lecture 8 (Feb 21)

+### Linear independence and C(A)

+Bases, dimension, and independence.
+Earlier, I defined a basis as a minimal set of vectors whose span gives an entire vector space, and the dimension of the space as the size of the basis.
+Now, we want to think more carefully about the term "minimal".
+If we have too many vectors in our basis, the problem is that some of the vectors might be redundant (you can get them from the other basis vectors).
+We now rephrase this as saying that such vectors are *linearly dependent*: some linear combination (with nonzero multipliers) of them gives the zero vector, and we want every basis to be **linearly independent**.
+The **dimension** of a subspace is still the number of basis vectors.

+What does it mean to be linearly independent?
+Given a set of n vectors {x₁, ⋯, xₙ}, if we matrix a matrix X whose columns are x₁⋯xₙ, then C(X) is precisely the span of x₁⋯xₙ.
+To check whether the x₁⋯xₙ form a *basis* for C(X), we need to check whether they are *linearly independent*.
+There are three equivalent ways to think about
+this:

+1. We want to make sure that none of x₁⋯xₙ are "redundant": make sure that no xⱼ can be made from a linear combination of the other xᵢ's.

+2. Equivalently, we don't want any linear combination of x₁⋯xₙ to give zero unless all the coefficients are zero.

+3. Equivalently, we want N(X) = {0}.

+In this way, we reduced the concept of independence to thinking about the null space.
+Since the nullspace is preserved by elimination, it follows that *columns of A are dependent/independent if and only if the corresponding columns of R are dependent/independent*.
+By looking at R, we can see by inspection that the *pivot columns* form a maximal set of independent vectors, and hence are a basis for C(R).
+Hence, the *pivot columns of A* (i.e. the columns of A corresponding to the columns of R or U where the pivots appear) are a basis for C(A).

+It follows that the dimension of C(A) is exactly rank(A).

+### Complete solution to Ax=b

+We can now find the **complete solution** (i.e., all solutions) to a non-square linear system Ax=b.
+Elimination turns this into Rx=d.
+We look for solutions in the form xₚ + xₙ: a **particular solution** xₚ plus any vector xₙ in N(A) (specified explicitly by giving a basis).
+The particular solution xₚ can be *any* solution to Ax=b, but the simplest one to find is usually to *set the free variables* to zero.
+That is, we write the solution xₚ=(p; 0) where p is the unknown values in the pivot rows, setting the other (free) rows to zero, then plug into Rxₚ=d to get p.
+Since this part of R is just I, we can easily solve it.
+Then we add in anything in N(A).

+I gave a 3×6 example matrix A (from Strang, section 3.3) that was **rank deficient**: after elimination, we only had two pivots (rank r=2) in the first two rows, and a whole row of zeros.
+Furthermore, its pivot columns were the first and *third* columns, with the second and fourth columns being free — this is possible (albeit unusual)!
+Showed that we could still get the special solutions by solving for the pivot variables in terms of the free variables = (1,0,…) etcetera, and we still got dimension n-r (= 2) for the null space.
+When solving Ax=b by elimination into Ux=c, however, we *only got a solution x if c was zero in the same rows as U*.
+If the zero third row of U was matched by a zero third row of c, then we got a particular solution as before by setting the free variables to zero.
+If the zero third row of U was *not* matched by a zero third row of c, then there is *no* solution: b was *not in the column space* C(A).
+In general, problems that are *not full row rank may not have solutions*.

+### Four important cases for Ax=b

+Went through four important cases for an m×n matrix A of rank r.
+(Note that we must have r ≤ m and n: you can't have more pivots than there are rows or columns.)

+1. If r=n, then A has **full column rank**.
+We must have m ≥ n (it is a "tall" matrix), and N(A)={0} (there are no free columns).
+Hence, any solution to Ax=b (if it exists at all) must be *unique*.

+2. If r=m, then A has **full row rank**.
+We must have n ≥ m (it is a "wide" matrix), and C(A)=ℝᵐ.
+Ax=b is *always solvable* (but the solution will not be unique unless m=n).

+3. If r=m=n, then A is a square **invertible** matrix.
+Ax=b is always solvable and the solution x=A⁻¹b is unique.

+4. If r < m and r < n, then A is **rank deficient**.
+Solutions to Ax=b may not exist and will not be unique if they do exist.

+Cases (1)-(3) are called **full rank**: the rank is as big as possible given the shape of A.  In practice, most matrices that one encounters are full rank (this is essentially always true for *random* matrices).
+If the matrix is rank deficient, it usually arises from some special structure of the problem (i.e. you usually want to look at where A came from to help you figure out why it is rank deficient, rather than computing the rank etcetera by mindless calculation).
+(A separate problem is that of matrices that are *nearly* rank deficient because the pivots are very small, but the right tools to analyze this case won't come up until near the end of the course.)

+**Further reading:** Textbook sections 3.3–3.4, [lecture 8](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-8-solving-ax-b-row-reduced-form-r/) and [lecture 9](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-9-independence-basis-and-dimension/).

 ## Exam 1 Information

 Note: On Wednesday February 28, we will have an in class review